 Dog owners will receive a registration renewal in July with a unique access code for Dogs and Cats Online.
 Once a login and password have been set, owners will be able to add their cat information to their owner record.
 Only owners who do not have any Council-registered dogs (or cats if applicable), can visit www.dogsandcatsonline.com.au and ‘Register as a new owner’ from 1 July 2018.

 From July 2018, the new registration and renewal process will require owners to state if they are a breeder of dogs and/or cats.
 Selecting ‘yes’, and paying a $75 annual breeder registration fee*, will register you as a breeder and you will be issued with a breeder registration number.

 *Members of Dogs SA, the Feline Association of SA and the Governing Council of the Cat Fancy will just need to enter their Full Membership number, as the breeder registration fee has been collected by the organisation.

 It is important that dog owners wait until they receive their registration renewal notice in July, and log in using the unique owner code displayed on the notice.
-It is important so they do not re-enter their owner and dog information into Dogs and Cats Online and create duplicate records.

 The breeder registration fee is payable to become a registered breeder and registration expires 30 June annually.
 To maintain breeder registration, the breeder registration fee must be paid annually.
 Animals owned by a registered breeder are exempt from the requirement to be desexed.
 Allowing the breeder registration to lapse may result in your animals no longer being exempt from the requirement to be desexed.
 Please see our desexing page for more information about other exemptions.